-We've rounded up some of the best sat-nav deals online and on the high street, and added a section on handy apps for smartphones, which could mean you don't need to buy a sat-nav at all.
+We've researched some of the cheapest and best-value sat-navs on the market to help point you in the right direction.
+There's also a section on handy apps for smartphones, which could mean you don't need to buy a sat-nav at all.

 Important!
 Ensure you know how to shop safely before trying these deals

 Whether it's a retailer or restauranteur, airline or air-conditioner seller, computer shop or car rental company, there are always two main risks.
 Either it's a dodgy company, or it's a legit company that has financial problems and goes bust.

 The aim of these tips is to help you minimise the risks.

 Quite simply, its customers are immediately transformed into creditors.
 This hits hardest if you've ordered goods or tickets from them, and not had delivery, as then you become one of a line of people trying to get your money back out of the company's assets, and you usually get back much less than you paid in.